sunpy/sunpy.org/source/about.rst

 **For a publication**, we recommend the following line be added to the conclusion or acknowledgements:

-    *This research has made use of SunPy, an open-source and free community-developed solar data analysis package written in Python (citation).*
+    This research makes use of SunPy, an open-source and free community-developed solar data analysis package written in Python (citation).

 Where the citation is to the `SunPy v0.5 paper`_ / `arXiv (open access)`_ (`Bib reference`_).
-If the journal allows please also include a link to sunpy.org.
+If the journal allows please also include a link to `sunpy.org`_.
 If you have the time please `email us`_ to let us know about your paper as we maintain a `public list`_ of papers on `Zotero`_.

 **For a poster, talks, or project websites**, please include the `Sunpy logo`_ on the title, conclusion slide, or about page.
-For websites please link the image to sunpy.org.
+For websites please link the image to `sunpy.org`_.
 Other versions of the logo are available in the `sunpy-logo repository`_.

 Thank you, in advance, for your support.